unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 During the tiling job, the CSVBinner creates a collection of Avro tile data files in the location (HBase or local file system) specified in the base properties file.

 The following sections describe how to execute the CSVBinner and edit the configurable components of the base properties and tiling properties files.
-For a list of sample properties files in the Aperture Tiles source code, see the [Examples](#examples) section.

 ### Executing the CSVBinner ###